ShravyaAdarapu/madquick-assignment/README.md

 3. **Add Passwords** - Click "Add Item", fill details, add tags
 4. **Search** - Use search bar or filter by tags
 5. **Settings** - Manage 2FA (can disable if needed)

+## 🚀 Deployment

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed step-by-step instructions on deploying to Vercel.